88simon/gun_del_sol/monitor/README.md

 2. Double-click `start_monitor_service.bat` (or run `python monitor_service.py`).
 Dependencies install automatically the first time.
 3. Visit http://localhost:5001 and confirm the dashboard loads.

-## Integrating With the Hotkey Script
+## Integrating With the Gun Del Sol Script

 - **Register address (Ctrl + F14)**: hover a wallet, hold `Ctrl`, press F14.
 The address shows up in the dashboard immediately.
 - **Token analysis (F16)**: hover a token mint and press F16.
 A job is queued and the dashboard opens to `/analysis` once the Helius call completes.